19 September 2013 by Anna Staford

 Not a lot of people plan on cooking their own meals while on vacation but that doesn’t stop them from visiting the best fresh markets.
 Europe is home to some of the best fresh markets in the world.
 Call it whatever you like — green markets, farmers’ markets, food markets — the fact remains: visiting these places is always a pleasurable experience even if you don’t cook!

 Planning to tour Europe later this year?
-Here are the 5 best fresh markets in Europe that you should visit:
+Here are the 5 best food markets in Europe that you should visit:

 This fresh market is located in Barcelona, Spain.
 Its entrance is in La Rambla and here you can find butchers, cheesemongers, shops that sell cured meats and hams, as well as fishmongers and greengrocers.
 You can visit La Boqueria just to feast your eyes on some of the freshest produce you can find, and you can also come here to dine at any of the small gourmet restaurants for a filling lunch.